erazor83/pyblynk/README.md

 # pyblynk - Blynk helpers for Python

-So this is just another Python implementation of the Blynk service http://blynk.cc.
+So this is just another Python implementation of the Blynk service ( http://blynk.cc ).

-I plan to also add server functionalty to implement a private cloud service and one does not depend on cloud.blynk.cc .
+I plan to also add server functionalty to implement a private cloud service to be indedepent from cloud.blynk.cc .

 ## example
 There is a simple example which connects to the blynk service and prints out detailed frame info: